 Given that everyone is different, there is no panacea when it comes to bloating (or much else, truth be told); it simply does not follow that what works for one will work for all.
 Nonetheless, there are steps you can take which could potentially eliminate or lessen the symptoms of bloating.

 One is to use a digestive enzyme supplement to ensure your body is able to efficiently break down nutrients from food.
-Ginzyme is a doctor-formulated digestive support supplement containing enzymes responsible for breaking down protein, carbohydrates and fat.
-A number of natural ingredients are included in the formulation, including fresh ginger – historically used as a carminative to relieve digestive discomfort and eliminate excess gas – and hawthorn fruit.
+Progurt Enzymes is a highly effective proteolytic enzyme formulation isolated from fermented plant bacteria.
 In many cases, an enzyme supplement can provide almost instant relief.

-Speaking of ginger, drinking ginger tea is also touted as a natural remedy for bloating and stomach pain more generally.
+Drinking ginger tea is touted as a natural remedy for bloating and stomach pain more generally.
 It not only helps stimulate saliva and gastric juice to aid in the digestive process, but it helps reduce the likelihood of intestinal gas and flatulence resulting from an inadequately digested meal.
 What's more, ginger tea is famed for relieving muscle constrictions and releasing blocked digestive gases in the gastrointestinal tract.

 Peppermint oil works in much the same way, with several studies showing it to be capable of assuaging the symptoms of IBS – including bloating.
 Using spices that stimulate digestion is another good tip – cumin and black pepper should be your go-to condiments.